fex-cash/bch-snap/packages/snap/README.md

 # Bitcoin Cash Snap

-A MetaMask Snap for Bitcoin Cash
+A MetaMask Snap for Bitcoin Cash.
+The wallet website is [bchwallet](https://bchwallet.cash).

 ## Install
 ```sh